Lynne Ramsay & Lav Diaz: Two Radical Voices.

 • To have an accreditation for Il Cinema Ritrovato festival,(real cinephile paradise) with access to 500 movies screened in 9 days

-The program is in English and tentatively will take place in Bologna from June 25th to July 7th 2025.
+The program is in English and will take place in Bologna from June 25th to July 7th 2026.

 Tuition Fee

-The tuition fee on the participant of 5.000 euros includes:
+The tuition fee for the participation in IFA Masterclass is 5.000 euros which includes:

-• Participation to the Masterclass in Filmmaking, under the guidance of one the world’s most influential film directors
+• Participation to the Masterclass in Filmmaking, under the guidance of one of the Master Teachers in one of the parallel programmes.

 IFA Masterclass Structure